COLLEGE OF EAST ASIAN STUDIES

 Departmental Advising Experts: All program faculty

 Students interested in East Asian studies will be guided by the expectations for liberal learning at Wesleyan and by the program's interdisciplinary approach.
-Language, literature, history, and the sophomore proseminar provides the common core of our program.
-The proseminar will expose students to a wide variety of intellectual approaches to East Asian studies and will thereby provide a foundation for the student to focus in more depth on particular areas.
+Language, literature, history, and the sophomore proseminar provide the common core of our program.
+The proseminar will expose students to a wide variety of intellectual approaches to East Asian studies and will thereby provide a foundation for students to focus in more depth on particular areas.

 Prospective majors are urged to start their language and history courses early in their Wesleyan careers.
-This will leave more time for study abroad and for more meaningful work in the concentration of the student's choice.
+This will leave more time for study abroad and for more meaningful work in the concentration of the students' choice.
 To help students chart their way, the college faculty has designed the concentrations listed below.
 Admission to the college is via application during the Spring semester of a student's first year.
-Sophmores or above may petition to the CEAS Chair for admission; petitiions will typically be granted so long as the student has a clear path to completing the major's requirements.
+Sophmores or above may petition to the CEAS chair for admission; petitions will typically be granted so long as the student has a clear path to completing the major's requirements.

-Core courses: Each CEAS major is expected to take EAST201, our proseminar, which is typically taken in the Sophomore year, as well as one survey course on traditional Chinese culture or history and one survey course on traditional Japanese history and culture.
-The goal is to ensure that each East Asian studies major is firmly anchored in the classical texts and key events that shaped the development of East Asian cultures before the 19th century.
+Core courses: Each CEAS major is expected to take CEAS 201, our proseminar, which is typically taken in the sophomore year, as well as one survey course on traditional Chinese culture or history and one survey course on traditional Japanese history and culture.
+The goal is to ensure that each CEAS major is firmly anchored in the classical texts and key events that shaped the development of East Asian cultures before the 19th century.

 The courses that count toward the traditional Japan requirement are:

 - CEAS209 From the Goddess to the Feminist: Women in Chinese Literature and Visula Culture

 - CEAS210 From Tea to Connecticut Rolls: Defining Japanese Culture Through Food

 - HIST260 Japan Before 1868: Society and Culture in Premodern Japanese History